 Sawando Parking Area -> Tashiro Pond = 3,500 yen

 Sawando Parking Area -> Kamkikochi Bus Terminal = 4,200 yen

 Set your car navigation to Azumi, 4161−2, Matsumoto, Nagano or open Sawando Parking Area on Google Maps (Closer to Matsumoto City – Nagano Prefecture)

 Set your navigation to 628 Okuhida Onsenkyo Hirayu, Takayama, Gifu Prefecture or open Hirayu Parking Area on Google Maps (Closer to Takayama City – Gifu Prefecture)

-Once you have parked your car, please make your way to the Bus Terminal where you will take a bus or taxi bound for Kamikochi.
+Once you have parked your car, please make your way to the bus stop where you will take a bus or taxi bound for Kamikochi.